StoicAlexx/My-ReadMe/StoicAlexx.md

 ### 🌟 Featured Projects

+- **Nexus**
+An inventory system for BPOs, Healthcare, and Manufacturing.
+Designed with Microsoft Power Apps, Laravel and built around efficiency and clarity.

+- **Precision Machinist Corporation**
+Developed a custom Accounting and Inventory Management System using Microsoft Power Apps to digitize operations, track financials, and streamline warehouse processes.

+- **Exposher**
+Systems-led wellness, mentorship, and career-readiness events impacting 200+ underserved youth annually.

+- **PAGLAUM Realty Development**
+Implemented a fully integrated CRM and accounting system using ClickUp and QuickBooks to streamline real estate operations, sales pipelines, and financial workflows.

+- **UWU Media**
+  Designed and implemented a custom ClickUp CRM + project management system for a distributed design team and influencer-focused agency.

 - **JRNY** (🔜 AWS Marketplace)
 A visitor and campus management platform designed for large institutions.
 Supports automation, service tracking, and real-time data capture.

-- **Nexus**
-An inventory system for BPOs, Healthcare, and Manufacturing.
-Designed with Microsoft Power Apps and built around efficiency and clarity.

-- **Exposher Programs**
-Systems-led wellness, mentorship, and career-readiness events impacting 200+ underserved youth annually.

 ---